Open or Closed Lid for Water Kefir Fermenting?

 Last time we looked at the pros and cons of milk kefir fermenting with an open or closed lid.
 This time we look at water kefir.

 Homemade water kefir can be fermented with either an open lid or a closed lid, or in other words, aerobically or anaerobically.
 Aerobic basically means a ferment with oxygen, which is done with an open lid.
 Anaerobic means without oxygen which is done with a closed lid or airlock.
-Most people traditionally use an open lid with water kefir ferments, but just like milk kefir fermenting, its becoming more popular to use a closed lid.
+Most people traditionally use an open lid with water kefir ferments, but just like milk kefir fermenting, its becoming more and more popular to use a closed lid.

 There is really no "correct" way as each has its own advantages and disadvantages.
 It really comes down to personal preference in the end.

 But there are some very distinct differences in the bacteria and yeast and chance of contamination.

 The biggest difference between milk kefir and water kefir is that water kefir usually does have larger amount of acidic acid bacteria.
 Sometimes water kefir will have a distinct sour vinegar flavor that’s a little like kombucha and other times water kefir will be more tangy without that vinegar bite.
 The difference is the acetic acid bacteria.
 That type of bacteria loves an aerobic environment (open lid) so if you love that vinegar flavor, having an open lid is a must.
 Otherwise try an anaerobic ferment instead

 An anerobic ferment / closed lid ferment may decrease the acetic acid bacteira, but there are strains that do better without oxygen.
 Bifidobacterium is likely one of them.
 In one study, the reseachers show that an anaerobic environment increased the level of Bifidobacterium aquikefiri.
 Bifidobacteria in general helps digest fiber and carbs.
 They produce those important short-chain fatty acids and other important vitamins like vitamin B.